Bills Catherine authored

 - Status: Passed the Senate, in the Assembly Housing and Community Development Committee

-- SB 16 Requires HHAP Round 7 applicants to set annual goals toward “functional zero” homelessness and enter city-county agreements that set clear responsibilities between city and county agencies for the housing development, operations, and supportive services necessary to rehabilitate homeless people.
+- SB 16 would require HHAP Round 7 applicants to set annual goals toward “functional zero” homelessness and enter city-county agreements that set clear responsibilities between city and county agencies for the housing development, operations, and supportive services necessary to rehabilitate homeless people.

 - SB 329 – Sober Living Complaints